RRemelgado/rsMove/README.md

 ### Bug reports & contact

-For bug reports, please use <a href="https://github.com/RRemelgado/rsMove/issues/"</a>.
+For bug reports, please use <a href="https://github.com/RRemelgado/rsMove/issues/">our issue page</a>.
 Feature requests and other contributions are also welcome.

 <br>